 Wingspan: 40.5-46.1 in

-Northern Goshawks are only occasional visitors to the northern half of the state of Arkansas.
-Like Sharp-shinned Hawks and Cooper’s Hawks, Northern Goshawks are also accipiters, and have rounded wings and long tails.
-However, Northern Goshawks are much bigger than these other accipiters, and are in fact the largest accipiters in North America.
+Like Sharp-shinned Hawk and Cooper’s Hawk, American Goshawks are also accipiters, and have rounded wings and long tails.
+However, American Goshawks are much bigger than these other accipiters, and are in fact the largest accipiters in North America.

 8. Rough-legged Hawk